binary-com/perl-Plack-App-CGIBin-Streaming/README.md

 - the global variable `$Plack::App::CGIBin::Streaming::R`

-    For the request lifetime it contains the actual reques object.
+    For the request lifetime it contains the actual request object.
 This variable is `local`ized.
 There is also a way to access this variable as class method.

+    If you use a [Coro](https://metacpan.org/pod/Coro) based plack server, make sure to replace the guts of this variable when switching threads, see `swap_sv()` in [Coro::State](https://metacpan.org/pod/Coro::State).

 - `Plack::App::CGIBin::Streaming->request` or
 `Plack::App::CGIBin::Streaming::request`